-MapForce provides an extensible library of data processing and conversion functions for filtering and manipulating data according to the needs of your data mapping project.
-To save time and leverage work you’ve already completed and tested, you can even import existing data conversion code or an XSLT 1.0 or 2.0 file for use as a function library.
+For data transformation, MapForce provides an extensible library of data processing and conversion functions to filter and manipule data according to the needs of your data integration project.
+To save time and leverage work you’ve already completed and tested, you can even import existing data transformation code or an XSLT 1.0 or 2.0 file for use as a function library.
 MapForce also includes a unique visual function builder to define and reuse custom functions that combine multiple operations.

 MapForce Data Conversion Functions:

 Many of the built-in functions, such as concat, add, multiply, etc., support an unlimited number of parameters, making it easy to perform mathematical manipulations and combine multiple parameters.
 Aggregate functions allow you to perform computations on groups of data, including count, sum, min, average, join-string, and others.
 Conversion functions are provided to conveniently parse complex data types.